You are currently viewing Skilled Worker Visa 2024

 You’ll get an email or a letter containing the decision on your application.
 This will explain what you need to do next.

-If you’ll be working more than 20 hours a week or in a different occupation code
+If you’ll be doing more than 20 hours a week in another job

 You’ll need to apply to update your visa so that you’re being sponsored to do both jobs.